emmahewson/mp3-swimmon/README.md

 - Delete event buttons only visible to event creator & admin
 - Additional back-end security to prevent others deleting events
-- Modal confirms whether the user is sure they want to delete the event
+- Modal confirms whether the user is sure they want to delete the event (on page with delete button)
 - Flash messages confirms successful event deletion